Cookies and how they benefit you

 - Enable you to share pages with social networks like Facebook.

 - Continuously improve our website for you

-- Make our marketing more efficient (reducing costs for the charity).
+- Make our advertising and marketing more efficient (reducing costs for the charity).

 We do not use our cookies to: